SALAD: Achieve High-Sparsity Attention via Efficient Linear Attention Tuning for Video Diffusion Transformer: Experiments

+We evaluate our method against representative baselines on Wan2.1-1.3B~\cite{wan2025} at 480p with 77 frames (30k tokens).
+We also extend Wan-1.3B to 720p (100k tokens) with SALAD, and apply our method to Wan2.1-14B at 480p.
+All training-based methods are fine-tuned on 2,000 Mixkit videos under the OpenSora plan~\cite{lin2024open}.

 \textbf{Baselines.} We compare our method with various efficient video generation approaches.
-For training-free baselines, we include two static sparse attention methods: spatio-temporal sliding window attention and PAROAttention~\citep{zhao2025paroattention}—as well as one \textit{adaptive sparse attention} method, SVG2~\citep{yang2025sparse}.
+For training-free baselines, we include two static sparse attention methods: spatio-temporal sliding window attention, PAROAttention~\cite{zhao2025paroattention} and SVG2~\cite{yang2025sparse}.
 The spatio-temporal local attention is extended from DiTFastAttnV2, incorporating the token reordering kernel from SVG.
-Following common practice, all training-free methods retain full attention for the denoising steps close to the noise to preserve generation quality.
-For tuning-based baselines, we evaluate ST-SWA tuned with LoRA, SLA~\citep{zhang2025sla} and Top-K sparse attention implemented with VMoBA~\citep{wu2025vmoba} mentioned in Sec.~\ref{sec:sparse_attn}.
+Following common practice~\cite{xi2025sparse, yang2025sparse}, some of training-free methods retain full attention for the denoising steps close to the noise to preserve generation quality.
+For tuning-based baselines, we evaluate SLA~\cite{zhang2025sla}, ST-SWA tuned with LoRA and Top-K sparse attention implemented with VMoBA~\cite{wu2025vmoba} mentioned in Sec.~\ref{sec:preliminary}.
 Both methods are fine-tuned under the same computational budget and follow their original training configurations to ensure a fair comparison.
 For end-to-end speedup evaluation, we adopt the official open-source kernels released by these methods.

+\textbf{Training Configuration.} For all tuning-based methods, we apply LoRA to the attention projection layers ($W^Q$, $W^K$, $W^V$, $W^O$) with rank $r=128$ and $\alpha=256$.
+For SALAD, we additionally fine-tune the scale-related modules~(see Fig.~\ref{fig:salad}).
+All models are trained with a batch size of 8.
+For Wan2.1-1.3B, training takes 1,600 steps ($\sim$20 GPU hours) at 480p and 1,000 steps ($\sim$30 GPU hours) at 720p.
+For Wan2.1-14B at 480p, training takes 600 steps ($\sim$20 GPU hours).